-- Why not a perfect 10?
+-Why not a perfect 10?
 Well, “Funhouse” isn’t completely flawless like “College,” but it’s damn close.
-I guess, if you want me to nitpick, there are some confusing moments in the montage (the adult movie theater?) and the most important question—whether or not Tony got bad food from the Indian restaurant or from Artie Bucco—was never answered.
+I guess, if you want me to nitpick, there are some confusing moments in the montage (the adult movie theater?), and the most important question of all—whether or not Tony got bad food from the Indian restaurant or from Artie Bucco—was never answered.

 -Similar to Adriana’s fateful car drive with Silvio in “Long Term Parking,” Tony has a dream that he is back at home (Meadow announces she has chosen Columbia and Tony announces he has bought a new boat), only to wake up back in the car.

 -Elsewhere in the episode, future developments are being set up.
 Tony gives Livia stolen airline tickets and the feds crack down, while Christopher will soon be getting his stripes.

 “You passed me over for promotion, Ton.
 You knew.”

 “These guys on either side of me…They’re asleep.”